– Why Republicans Should Lead On Environmentalism –

-It is my opinion, that no issue confirms the need for long term approaches toward economics, more than the issue of the Keystone Xl pipeline.
+It is of my belief that no other issue confirms this need more than the Keystone Xl Pipeline.

-Last January, House Republicans voted to build Keystone, 270 to 152 in the House of Representatives…… However, only 1 House Republican voted against the bill…… a Representative from Michigan named Justin Amash. (*Thank you Justin).
+Last January, house representatives voted to build the pipeline, 270 to 152…… However, only 1 House Republican voted against this bill…… That Republican was a Representative from Michigan named Justin Amash. (*Thank you Justin).

-Worse yet, the issue of Keystone is bitterly partisan, signalling profound levels of corruption within Washington D.C. today…..
+Worse yet, the issue of Keystone is bitterly partisan, in turn signalling profound levels of corruption within Washington D.C. today…..

-This year, Republicans have sided almost straight down party lines, ready to build the famed Keystone XL pipeline, “as soon as possible,” under the alleged guise of “job growth.”
-However, if Keystone is built… how many so called “jobs” will be truly created from the project?
-Furthermore, how many of those jobs will still be around 10 years from now……….
+This year, Republicans have sided almost straight down party lines on the issue of Keystone.
+This has occurred in an effort to build the Keystone XL Pipeline, “as soon as possible,” under the guise of job growth.
+However, if Keystone is built… how many of those so called “jobs” will still be around 10 years from now……….

-Many environmentalists also fear that this issue may be the allegorical “Canary in the Coal Mine,” leading to irreversible environmental decay.
-It is not beyond reason to believe this issue in and of itself, realistically could actually lead to the downfall of the human race entirely…..
-Furthermore, many scientists fear this type of degradation to Earth’s ecosystems, may one day lead to record global warming triggering a variety of long term economic setbacks, which could actually cost America far more money down the line.
+Many environmentalists fear this issue may have long standing negative consequences, congruent to the allegorical, “canary in the coal mine.”
+That is to say, building Keystone XL Pipeline could lead to irreversible environmental decay.
+It is not beyond reason to believe this issue in and of itself, could realistically lead to the downfall of the human race.
+Furthermore, many scientists fear this type of environmental degradation may one day lead to global warming, in essence triggering a variety of long term economic setbacks.
+This in turn could actually cost American’s far more money down the line.

-In the past century, Earth’s biodiversity has become egregiously threatened and as more species die out into extinction, issues such as Keystone grow in importance.
-Today, 97% of scientists agree that climate change is, in fact, very real, accompanied with findings from both the federal government and NASA backing up those claims.
-Meanwhile a minority of CORRUPT POLITICIANS continue to lobby for the US to build the Keystone xl Pipeline, in the name of annual profit margins, signalling greater issues within Washington, regarding corporate sponsorship and campaign finance reform…..
-IE CORRUPTION.
+Over the past century, Earth’s biodiversity has become egregiously threatened.
+As more and more species fall into extinction, issues such as the Keystone XL Pipeline grow in importance.
+Today, 97% of scientists agree that climate change is very real.
+This is a fact, as confirmed by findings from both the federal government and NASA.
+Meanwhile, a minority of CORRUPT POLITICIANS continue to lobby for the US to build the Keystone xl Pipeline anyway.
+This is being done in the name of annual profit margins, signalling greater issues within Washington DC today.
+For this reason, the vote to build Keystone, in essence illustrates a larger problem regarding corporate sponsorship and campaign finance reform…..

-To be frank, it doesn’t take a rocket scientist to assume that taping into the remainder of Earth’s oil reserves and then burning that oil into the atmosphere, might have more than 1 or 2 negative side effects on the Earth’s environment…..
-Yet, that’s exactly what many so called, “conservatives,” are voting to do, in Washington D.C. today…..
+To be frank, it doesn’t take a rocket scientist, to assume burning the remainder of Earth’s oil into the atmosphere, might have more than 1 or 2 negative consequences.
+Yet, that is exactly what many self proclaimed, “conservatives,” are voting to do in Washington D.C. today…..